Over the years, we've been working on a number of anti-racism initiatives to create a more equitable Vancouver.

 An inter-departmental team continues to work with Hogan’s Alley Society on the establishment of a memorandum of understanding that will include actions intended to support the redress of the displacement of the Black community from North East False Creek and the contributions of the Black community to the vitality of Vancouver.

-In May 2021, we hired a Planner to lead the City's Black and African Diaspora Communities Anti-Racism and Cultural Redress work.
-The Planner will work with the Senior Social Planner – Anti-Racism and Cultural Redress to honour and advance recommendations provided by Black Canadians and people of African descent through resourced actions and initiatives.
+The Planner leading the City's Black and African Diaspora Communities Anti-Racism and Cultural Redress work has been working alongside the Senior Social Planner – Anti-Racism and Cultural Redress to honour and advance recommendations provided by Black Canadians and people of African descent through resourced actions and initiatives.

-City staff are committed to working with Black and African diaspora community members and organizations to evaluate and respond to the calls to justice and recommendations outlined by the community that are within the mandate of City Administration.
+The Planner has begun work with Black and African diaspora community members and organizations to evaluate and respond to the calls to justice and recommendations outlined by the community, including those highlighted in the Healthy City Scholar’s report, that are within the mandate of City Administration.

 Implementing a number of internal equity initiatives to support Indigenous, Black, and People of Colour City staff